madankumarvmc/warehouseDigitalTwin/replit.md

   * Adjusted all movement simulation logic to accommodate new aisle range
   * Updated BOPT traversal patterns for wider warehouse layout
   * Enhanced heatmap generation to include new aisle in calculations
+- July 05, 2025.
+Implemented transverse aisle for cross-warehouse movement:
+  * Added horizontal corridor between bins 6 and 7 (between dock 2 and 3)
+  * Split warehouse into upper and lower storage sections with 80px corridor
+  * Updated warehouse layout from 288 to 240 storage faces due to corridor space
+  * Enhanced resource movement patterns to utilize transverse aisle for cross-aisle travel
+  * Added visual rendering of transverse corridor with dashed outline and labeling
+  * Updated movement simulation to include transverse aisle as movement zone
 ```

 ## User Preferences